j-briant/j-briant.github.io/_posts/2024-03-22-geoservices-with-qgis-server.md

 Being WMS, WMTS, WFS, WCS or any W*S, geoservices are everywhere and sometimes are a bit mysterious.
 But even without understanding the fundamentals of their definition, it's rather easy to get started.

 We'll see how to install a (geo)server that will be responsible for serving our data, quickly prepare some data, and even see how you can use these services to update your data safely.
-We'll be using qgis-server here, because it's the most easy to use and the quickest way to get started.
+We'll be using [qgis-server](https://docs.qgis.org/3.34/en/docs/user_manual/index.html) here, because it's the most easy to use and the quickest way to get started.

 ## Some quick context

 You've probably heard about the [Open Geospatial Consortium](https://www.ogc.org/) (OGC), but to make it really short, if you hear about a standard regarding geospatial, the OGC is probably behind.
 At least it's the case for the geoservices we'll be diving into here.

 And what are those geoservices?
 Well most of the time when we talk about "geoservice" we're referring to WMS, WMTS, WFS, WCS.
 They are a standardized way of accessing georeferenced data through the internet.
 The same way you reach a website or an API using an URL, you can access some geographic data if you know some URL (and have the tools that go with it).
-You can then use the data for your usecase: displaying a background map in your app, showing queriable data for an interactive webmap etc. The most common are:
+You can then use the data for your use-case: displaying a background map in your app, showing queryable data for an interactive webmap etc. The most common are:

 * Web Map Service (**WMS**) --> probably the initial service.
 Used to display an image as .jpg or .png (see it as a background map)
 * Web Map Tiled Service (**WMTS**) --> the more efficient WMS.
 It's the same, but images are tiled to restricted the amount of data to be transferred to the client based on the display localization and the zoom level.